l2beat/l2beat/packages/backend/discovery/transporter/ethereum/diffHistory.md

 ## Description

-ManyChainsMS changes and new pools handled by shape matches.
+Transporter discovery is working again after a pause: ManyChainMS changes and new pools handled by shape matches.

 ## Watched changes